Are you bored with a vacation spent queuing for a buffet surrounded by sun-burnt compatriots?

 For people who care about boats, here are some details.

-So boats have cabins with different capacities, usually each with its own ensuite shower and WC.
+have cabins with different capacities, usually each with its own ensuite shower and WC.

 And you must be your own captain, providing everything you will need for your journey.